bimdata/documentation/src/viewer/mobile.md

 # Mobile

+## Config

+In order to have functional UI for mobile you need to set the [`ui.mobile` config](./reference//makeBIMDataViewer.md#ui) to `true`.

+## Mobile Viewer IFC

 A plugin with specific mobile interactions is natively available in the BIMDataViewer.
-To use it, give the `"mobile"` window name as second argument of the [mount method](/viewer/reference/mount.html) when mounting the BIMDataViewer into the DOM.
+To use it, give the `"mobile"` window name as second argument of the [mount method](./reference/mount.md) when mounting the BIMDataViewer into the DOM.

 ```js
 bimdataViewer.mount("#app", "mobile");